Types of visits

 - Complaint resolution

-Health bodies have an obligation to monitor the performance of primary dental care services in their areas..
-The DRS provides health bodies with direct clinical evidence of the quality of patient care and record keeping by examination of a randomly selected cohort of patients and records during practice visits.
-Visits may also include a practice inspection, depending on whether health bodies have Dental Practice Advisers (DPAs) who are carrying out practice inspections on their behalf.
-In Wales the programme of DRS practice visits includes practice inspections, screening of randomly selected clinical records and the examination of patients selected by each performer.
+However, health bodies have an obligation to monitor the performance of primary dental care services in their areas.
+Clinical Services can provide health bodies with direct clinical evidence of the quality of patient care and record keeping by examination of a selected cohort of patients and records, either at a practice or at a clinic, arranged by the health body.

-Should a health body have an urgent request for a practice to be prioritised, please contact either the Helpdesk by letter or e-mail firstname.lastname@example.org for the attention of DRS; or the local Clinical Adviser for their area.
+Should a health body have an urgent request for a practice to be prioritised, please contact either the Helpdesk by letter or e-mail email@example.com for the attention of Clinical Services; or the local Clinical Adviser for their area.

 Requests for individual patient examinations